 Amplifier Circuit Diagrams

-Ever since the long-waves broadcast station Kalundborg changed its frequency from 245 kHz to 243 kHz to comply with the CCIR’s recommendations for a 9 kHz raster in the LW and MW bands, it has become possible to use the carrier in the locked frequency standard described in Ref.
-1. Kalundborg is a 300 kW long-wave transmitter in Denmark, with a range of about 500 km (300 miles).
-This article is, therefore, of particular interest to our Scandinavian readers.
+Since the long-wave broadcast station Kalundborg adjusted its frequency from 245 kHz to 243 kHz in adherence to the CCIR’s recommendations for a 9 kHz raster in the LW and MW bands, it has opened up the possibility of utilizing the carrier in the locked frequency standard outlined in Ref.
+1. Kalundborg, a 300 kW long-wave transmitter in Denmark with a range of about 500 km (300 miles), makes this article particularly relevant for our Scandinavian readers.

-Briefly, what is proposed here and in the next item (`preamplifier for Kalundborg frequency reference’) is to change the divider in the frequency reference such that a carrier input frequency of 243 kHz can be used instead of 77.5 kHz (the transmit frequency of DCF77 in Germany), for which the circuit was originally designed.
-The changes are outlined in the simplified block diagram, Fig. 1. which is best compared with Fig. 1 in Ref.
-1. In practice, the original circuit of the reference is changed to the extent that a new circuit diagram is required—see Fig. 3.
-The new circuit is much simpler than the original, mainly because some circuit sections could be omitted, including the VLF preamplifier (T1 -T4 in the original design), the 10 MHz ‘locked only’ output (IC7 and T12 in the original design) and the ‘error’ detector (N2, N3, N4 and the beeper in the original design).
+The proposal in this and the subsequent item (‘Preamplifier for Kalundborg Frequency Reference’) involves modifying the divider in the frequency reference to accommodate a carrier input frequency of 243 kHz instead of the original design’s 77.5 kHz (the transmit frequency of DCF77 in Germany).
+The alterations are depicted in the simplified block diagram, Fig. 1, which should be compared with Fig. 1 in Ref.1 for clarity.
+In practical terms, the original circuit of the reference undergoes changes significant enough to necessitate a new circuit diagram, as illustrated in Fig. 3.
+The new circuit proves much simpler than the original, mainly due to the omission of certain sections, including the VLF preamplifier (T1–T4 in the original design), the 10 MHz ‘locked only’ output (IC7 and T12 in the original design), and the ‘error’ detector (N2, N3, N4, and the beeper in the original design).

 Kalunndborg 10 Mhz frequency reference Schematic diagram